Ammathiruvadi Temple

 According to the Kerala folklore, Poomulli Namboothiri (also sometimes referred to as Thiruvalayannur Bhattathiri) founded Ammathiruvadi temple about 700–1000 years ago.
 The temple site was once the location of the Namboothiri's household. Ūrakam was then a part of the Peruvanam village (one of the 64 villages of ancient Kerala).

-Legend has it that during then, due to the atrocities and calamities happening within the Desham, elders suggested three prominent members from the community, viz, Valaya Bhattathiri, Kadalayil Namboothiri and then Komarathu Menon to travel to Kancheepuram and pray to goddess Kanchi Kamakshi and then please her and bring favourable solutions to ward off the evil effects happening that time.
+Legend has it that, due to the atrocities and calamities happening within the Desham, elders suggested three prominent members from the community, viz, Valaya Bhattathiri, Kadalayil Namboothiri and then Komarathu Menon to travel to Kancheepuram and pray to goddess Kanchi Kamakshi and then please her and bring favourable solutions to ward off the evil effects happening that time.
 They all went and pleased with their prayers, happy with the devotion, Devi agreed to come with them to Urakam.
 Accordingly, Kanchi Kamakshi decided to come to Kerala on the palm leaf umbrella of Poomulli (Valayannur) Namboothiri.
 He reached home and placed the umbrella on the floor of his house.
 After a short nap, he came back and found that he was unable to take back the umbrella from the place where he kept.
 It was heavily grounded to the floor.
 Later upon further investigation it was confirmed that Kanchi Kamakshi was residing on that umbrella.
 The goddess came in Namboothiri's dreams that night and let him know that he was supposed to build a temple for the goddess, and leave Ūrakam towards North.
 She also let him know that he was to find an idol in a well far away and reinstate the goddess from the umbrella onto that idol.
 Namboothiri did as the goddess wished.
 He built the temple, after a short period of administration of the temple matters by the Poomulli family, he left all that he owned to the temple, and gave the administration to the Maharaja of Cochin.
 From then on the goddess was known as the Ammathiruvadi.